Logo

 David Frum compared these to hearings conducted in the 1990s about tobacco companies.

-In 2014, David Frum analyzed the role he accused Edward Snowden of playing in Vladimir Putin's publicity program.
+In 2014, David Frum accused Edward Snowden of collaboration with Vladimir Putin's television networks.

 David Frum appeared on stage with Steve Bannon, Trump's former campaign CEO and White House Chief Strategist, in the November 2,2018 edition of the Munk Debates in Toronto, ON.